sladkovm/sladkovm.github.io/_posts/2016-11-02-Jekyll-powered-static-blog.md

 Create repo with the name `github_account_name.github.io`

-This will make the blog to be served from exactly the same domain, which, in my opinion, esthetically looks nice:
+This will make the blog to be served from exactly the same domain, which, in my opinion, esthetically looks nice.
+In fact the repo named like this will receive a special treatment from GitHub since these are dedicated for GitHub Pages files:

 `https://github_account_name.github.io/`